 This paper develops an economic model of the rebuilding stage of disaster relief in order to examine the prioritization and resource allocation problems it faces.
 Through a series of case studies, the model is applied and used to point out a series of systems and methods by which local FBOs have, and might further be able to play larger and more significant roles in disaster relief.

 Goldberg, Zach, "Faith-Based Organizations in Disaster Relief: Locally-Based Strategies for a Higher Demand Future" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 831.

 Creative Commons License